 Grass needs 16 key nutrients to grow, but for fertilization purposes, the most important three are nitrogen, phosphorus, and potassium.
 These are the nutrients your grass probably doesn’t have enough of, and these are the three that will help your grass grow thicker, faster, and stronger.
 The soil test will tell you the exact concentrations of these nutrients in your soil, plus you can test for the other 16 nutrients as well, which can only help your field.

 If you’re ordering the soil test yourself, remember to also ask for the pH of the soil.
-If it’s higher or lower than 7.0, your grass won’t consume nutrients like it should.
+If it’s higher or lower than 7.0, your grass won’t consume nutrients as it should.
 Not having a perfect pH will transform cell parts and slow down all grass growth.
 If the soil pH is above 7.0 (basic) then you need an acidic fertilizer to decrease it.
 If the soil pH is below 7.0, your soil is too acidic.
-The elements in dirt are naturally basic, so this is less common.
+The elements in the dirt are naturally basic, so this is less common.

 In order for the soil test to work, you need to do the sampling right.
 Follow the instructions on the sample kit and sample from various places on the field.
-Make sure there are no chemicals or fertilizer on the field that could alter the test results.
+Make sure there are no chemicals or fertilizers on the field that could alter the test results.

 Another helpful test is to test the grass blade itself, which is known as “tissue testing”.
 Knowing the nutrient concentrations in the grass tissue can also help determine the right type of fertilizer.

 Now it’s time to pick a fertilizer, and the options are endless.
 The report will tell you the pH, the concentration of soil nutrients, and it should tell you how much of each nutrient to apply to your field.